-Tips from Pet Poison Helpline to Help Keep Your Pet Safe!
+Tips from Pet Poison Helpline to help keep your pet safe!

 During the hustle and bustle of the holiday season, it is easy to let your guard down when it comes to preventing toxic exposures to your pet.
+The holidays can be stressful enough without having to worry about a potentially poisoned pet.
 While the holidays bring more challenges to the already difficult winter months, we cannot forget about outdoor toxin concerns frequently seen this time of year.
-Below is a list of holiday-related decorations, plants and food items that the veterinarians at Pet Poison Helpline recommend keeping away from pets.
+Below is a list of holiday-related decorations, plants and food items that the veterinarians at Pet Poison Helpline recommend keeping away from pets, along with outdoor toxin concerns to be aware of.